bmeurant/technical-docs/software-architecture/design-patterns/posa.md

     * **Throttled Services**: When a service may temporarily reject requests due to rate limiting.
     * **Database Connections**: When there are transient issues with [[software-architecture/databases/|database]] connections or deadlocks.
 * **Limitations and Challenges**:
     *   **Non-transient failures**: The pattern is not suitable for non-transient (permanent) failures.
 Retrying a permanent failure will only waste resources.
-    * **Retry Storms**: If not implemented carefully with a backoff strategy, multiple clients retrying at the same time can create a "retry storm" that overwhelms the service.
+    *   **Retry Storms**: If not implemented carefully with a backoff strategy, multiple clients retrying at the same time can create a "[[performance-antipatterns#Retry Storm|retry storm]]" that overwhelms the service.
     *   **Latency**: Retrying an operation adds latency to the overall response time.

 **Relationship with other patterns**:
 *   **[[#circuit-breaker|Circuit Breaker]]**: The Retry pattern is often used in conjunction with the [[#Circuit Breaker|Circuit Breaker]] pattern.
 After a certain number of retries, the circuit breaker can trip to prevent further calls to a failing service.